aRustyDev/bootlegrs/crates/utils/dirs/README.md

 into the `[dependencies]` section of your Cargo.toml file.

-If you are upgrading from version 2, please read the [section on breaking changes](#3) first.
+If you are upgrading from version 2, please read the rubocop first.

 #### Example